penzance/student_locations/README.md

 )
 ```

-Add 'student_locations' to the installed apps block in the project settings.py file
+Add 'student_locations' to the installed apps block in the project settings.py file.
+You also installed crispy forms as part of the pip install so go ahead and add that as well.
 ```
 INSTALLED_APPS = (
     ...
     'student_locations',
+    'crispy_forms',
 )
 ```

 Add the following to your project settings.py file
 ```
 STUDENT_LOCATIONS_TOOL = {